bpires/nlw-return-origin/README.md

 ---
 <p align="center"><i>
 I'm am an open source enthusiast.
-Feel free to get inspired by any aspect of this project!
-Even so, be reasonable: do not just copy.<br/>
+Feel free to get inspired by any aspect of this project!<br/>Even so, be reasonable: do not just copy.<br/>
-Like academic writing, your work can incorporate the ideas of others but should reflect your original approach to the problem.
+Like academic writing, your work can incorporate the ideas of others,
+<br>but should reflect your original approach to the problem.
 	<i></p>